Carbon Credits: what are they and how do they work?

 A carbon credit is a digital certificate that proves a company or an environmental project (forest conservation projects, reforestation of devastated areas, clean energy, biomass, etc.) prevented the emission of 1 ton of CO2 (carbon dioxide) in a given year.
+In other words, carbon credits are immaterial assets.

 Carbon credits are audited by international institutions and registered with Verra, a foundation that regulates the global monopoly registration of voluntary credits.